 Coronavirus & M.E.

 It appears that people who are older, those with weakened immune systems and people who have pre-existing conditions (including chronic neurological conditions) are more vulnerable to the virus.
 Myalgic Encephalomyelitis is officially recognised as a neurological disorder; please read Myalgic Encephalomyelitis Diagnosis, Treatment & Prognosis for further details.
-The Royal College of Obstetricians and Gynaecologists have prepared Information for pregnant women and their families regarding COVID-19.
-It is imperative that everyone follow guidelines issued by the World Health Organization, Department of Health & Social Care and National Health Service.
+The Royal College of Obstetricians and Gynaecologists has prepared Information for pregnant women and their families regarding COVID-19.
+It is imperative that everyone follows guidelines issued by the World Health Organization, Department of Health & Social Care and National Health Service.
 Please follow the new rules on Face coverings: when to wear one, exemptions, and how to make one.
-If you have a high temperature, a continuous cough and/or problems with your sense of smell or taste, please Get a free NHS test to check if you have coronavirus (COVID-19).
+If you have a high temperature, a continuous cough and/or problems with your sense of smell or taste, please Get a free PCR test to check if you have coronavirus (COVID-19).
 Everyone in England, including those without symptoms, is able to Order coronavirus (COVID-19) rapid lateral flow tests.
 Everyone is being encouraged to download the official NHS COVID-19 contact tracing app for England and Wales.
 The Office for National Statistics provides the latest data and analysis on Coronavirus in the UK.